Dave Williams (wide receiver): Faith and memoir publication

-Williams and his wife helped found an evangelical Christian church on Kauai in 2001.
+Williams and his wife helped found an evangelical Christian church on Kaua'i in 2001.
 They served as Deacons and Church treasurers and worshipped in a tent for years.
 North Shore Christian Church was built thirteen years later and opened in January 2014.
 In 2017, Williams published his life story, combined with stories he had transcribed from tapes of his father's memories, entitled My Best for Him, My Memoir.

 Athletic records, honors and awards

 Williams' high school football kudos included all-city, all-conference, and all-state honors in both junior and senior years; the State of Washington's 1963 AA 120 hurdles champion; High School football All American in senior year; team captain senior year; and he was ultimately named to The Seattle Times High School Football Team of the Century in 1999.

 He won national collegiate honors both in football and in track and field events.
 In his junior year, Williams was named to the Associated Press All-America football second-team for 1965.
-The Associated Press also honored him In 1966 with All-America honorable mention in football, and he won fourth place at the NCAA in the 440-yard hurdles, as well as sixth place in the 120-yard hurdles.
+The Associated Press also honored him in 1966 with All-America honorable mention in football, and he won fourth place at the NCAA in the 440-yard hurdles, as well as sixth place in the 120-yard hurdles.
 He was on the 4x110-yard relay team at the 1967 NCAAs that won fifth place.
 Williams completed his university career in 1967, making second-team All-America (Associated Press), first-team All-Pacific Coast and he was invited to the 1966 East–West Shrine Game, 1967 Hula Bowl, and 1967 Chicago College All-Star Game.
 Williams was also a four-time All-American in track and field.
 Between 1964–1967, he earned six collegiate varsity letters.

 The Husky Hall of Fame lists Williams' records that have stood for more than half a century: "[He] still holds the UW records for receiving yards in a game with 257 vs. UCLA in 1965; for receptions by a tight end in a game with 10 (twice in 1965, vs. both UCLA and Stanford); receiving TDs in a season by a tight end (10, 1965); and for career receiving yards per catch by a tight end (18.3)".